arefrazavi/javosh/README.md

-# Javosh - A summarization Tool for Users' Reviews
+# Javosh - A Summarization Tool for Users' Reviews